Husky dog licking grass in a field of grass

 Dogs are naturally curious creatures, and if they are not provided with enough mental or physical stimulation, they may turn to unconventional activities—like eating grass—to entertain themselves.
 Eating grass can also be an attention-seeking behavior.
 If your dog gets a reaction from you whenever they eat grass, they may continue this behavior whenever they want attention.

-It is essential to provide your dog with physical exercise, mental stimulation, and interactive playtime to help prevent boredom and discourage odd behavior like eating grass.
+It is essential to provide your dog with physical exercise, mental stimulation with enrichment toys, and interactive playtime to help prevent boredom and discourage odd behavior like eating grass.

 Instinct